SerhiiCho/timeago-docs/docs/versions/v1/index.md

 ## Usage

-For outputting post publishing date or something else you can just pass the date to method `timeago.Take()`.
+For outputting post publishing date or something else you can just pass the date to function `timeago.Take()`.
 It will count the interval between now and given date and returns converted format.

 ```go
 timeago.Take("2019-10-23 10:46:00") // after 10 seconds outputs: 10 seconds ago